semyon-san/tokenz/README.md

 */
 ```

-Example of tokenizing by a single character delimiter:
+Example of tokenizing by a single character delimiter by using function 'tokenzc':
 ```c
 char *string = "Thomas,Anderson,1962";
 char delim = ',';